 d) 894 m/s

-9. What will be the mass flow rate of water for the above problem assuming all related coefficients to be 1?
+9. What will be the mass flow rate of water, when the water pressure is 4000 bar, being issued from an orifice of diameter 0.3 mm, assuming all related coefficients to be 1?

 a) 1 kg/min

 d) 3.79 kg/min